Najib Kilani: Early life

-Naguib Abd al-Latif Ibrahim al-Kilani was born on June 1931 AD, corresponding to Muharram 1350 AH.
+Naguib Abd al-Latif Ibrahim al-Kilani was born in June 1931 AD, corresponding to Muharram 1350 AH.
 He was taken to the village of Shershaba, affiliated with the Zefta Center in the Gharbia Governorate in Egypt.
-At the age of four, when he learned reading, writing, arithmetic, some hadiths, the biography of Muhammad, the stories of the prophets, and the stories of the Qur’an, his family worked in agriculture.
-Since he was young, he worked with the family’s children in the fields.
+At the age of four, he learned reading, writing, arithmetic, some hadiths, the biography of Muhammad, the stories of the prophets, and the stories of the Qur’an.
+His family worked in agriculture.
+Since he was young, he worked with the family's children in the fields.

 He joined the primary school, the American Missionary Primary School in the village of Sunbat, then spent high school in the city of Tanta, and finally joined the Faculty of Medicine in Cairo in 1951 AD.
 After graduating, he worked as a “distinction doctor” at “Umm Al Masryeen Hospital” in Giza in 1961 AD.
 He was a practicing doctor in his village, then moved to work in the Ministry of Transport and Communications.
 He received his job in the medical department of the Railways Authority.
 He traveled to the State of Kuwait to work as a doctor there on the thirty-first day of March 1968 AD, then he moved from there to the United Arab Emirates and spent nearly sixteen years there.

 In 1960, Al-Kilani married the Islamic writer Karima Shaheen, sister of the Egyptian radio writer Nafisa Shaheen, and had three sons.